MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.fold2['t1,'t2,'state]-function-[fsharp].md

 # Array.fold2<'T1,'T2,'State> Function (F#)

 Applies a function to pairs of elements drawn from the two collections, left-to-right, threading an accumulator argument through the computation.
-The two input arrays must have the same lengths, otherwise **System.ArgumentException** is raised.
+The two input arrays must have the same lengths, otherwise [ArgumentException](https://msdn.microsoft.com/library/system.argumentexception.aspx) is raised.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.Array